BXPlus/XCoin/reports/week7.md

 Next week:

 I will continuing working on the interface with the network part and the UI and fixing the issues.

+@Picha

+This week, I finished my assigned job on Front-End.
+I started the Tricount algorithm.